- 1 Dutch presence in the Dutch East Indies

 Chinese roots

 Many Dutch East Indian families have Chinese origins.
-Research into these forbears is not always simple, but it is also not impossible.
+Research into these forebears is not always easy, but it is not impossible either.

-Since the eighteenth century there were in South East Asia large and prosperous Chinese communities.
-However, in many countries the ethnic Chinese population were discriminated against.
-Many Chinese therefore fled Dutch East India to the Netherlands.
-Many of them were from the province that is now known as Fujian, where Hokkian was spoken.
-In East India their names were noted phonetically in the way they themselves spoke them, thus according to the Hokkian pronunciation (which is different from present-day Beijing Chinese).
+Ever since the eighteenth century, there were large and prosperous Chinese communities in South East Asia.
+However, in many countries the ethnic Chinese population was discriminated against.
+Many Chinese therefore fled to the Netherlands.
+A large proportion of them were from the province that is now known as Fujian, where Hokkian was spoken.
+Their names were recordedphonetically according to the Hokkian pronunciation (which is different from present-day Beijing Chinese).

-When a new system of population administration was set up during thee Japanese occupation of the Dutch East Indies (1943-1945), the Chinese characters of names were also registered.
-Until that time the more or less autonomous Chinese communities themselves kept records of their births, marriages, divorces, funerals, judicial and tax matters.
-In 75 places on Java, Sumatra, Sulawesi and Bali the earlier-mentioned Mormons have had microfilms made of the Chinese dtb-registers BMD registers and lists of name changes between 1919-1945.
-These can be seen in one of the Family History Centers.
+When a new system of population administration was set up during the Japanese occupation of the Dutch East Indies (1943-1945), the Chinese characters of names were also registered.
+Until that time the more or less autonomous Chinese communities kept records of their births, marriages, divorces, funerals, judicial and tax matters themselves.
+In 75 towns on Java, Sumatra, Sulawesi and Bali the aforementioned Mormons have had microfilms made of the Chinese BMD registers and lists of name changes between 1919-1945.
+These can be viewed in one of the Family History Centers.

 Akte voor de Chinese huwelijksregistratie in Batavia.
 Foto: Lucy Gunawan

 The archive of the former Chinese Council of Batavia (the Kong Koan) contains different demographic, economic, judicial and other data relating to the Chinese community in Batavia from the 18th to the 20th century.
 It contains documents and registrations of board meetings of the Kong Koan, marriages and divorces, deaths, wills and funerals, ‘permits to reside in the Dutch East Indies’, and financial matters, among other things.
-Many certificates are in Chinese, but there is also quite a large amount drawn up in Dutch.
-The archive can be seen via the website of the Leiden University’s library.
+Many certificates are in Chinese, but there is also quite a large number drawn up in Dutch.
+The archive can be consulted via the website of the Leiden University Library.

 The further you go back, the more complicated it becomes.
 The colonial registration of the Chinese was not complete.
-For example, in East Indian VOC archives there is every so often mention of relationships or marriages of Dutch men with Chinese women, but their place of origin is not registered there.
-In the Government Almanac up to 1919 there are only records of Chinese who were ‘equated’ with Europeans.
-This was relatively rare and was in practice only requested by notables from the established families.
-If you are searching for the birthplace of a Chinese-Indian ancestor prior to 1919, your will actually be dependent on family documents.
+For example, in the archives of the Dutch East India Company sometimes mention relationships or marriages between Dutch men and Chinese women, but their place of origin was not registered.
+The Government Almanac up to 1919 only contains records of Chinese who were declared equal to Europeans.
+This was relatively rare and in practice only requested by notables from the established families.
+If you are searching for the birthplace of a Chinese-Indian ancestor prior to 1919, you will therefore be dependent on family documents.

 Research into civil servants and soldiers